Xavier vs. Winthrop College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Xavier Performance Insights

-- The Musketeers average 76.4 points per game (150th in college basketball) while giving up 71 per outing (185th in college basketball).
-They have a +54 scoring differential overall and outscore opponents by 5.4 points per game.
+- The Musketeers' +54 scoring differential (outscoring opponents by 5.4 points per game) is a result of scoring 76.4 points per game (150th in college basketball) while giving up 71 per contest (185th in college basketball).

-- Xavier is 72nd in college basketball at 39.4 rebounds per game.
-That's two more than the 37.4 its opponents average.
+- Xavier prevails in the rebound battle by an average of two boards.
+It is pulling down 39.4 rebounds per game (72nd in college basketball) compared to its opponents' 37.4 per outing.

-- Xavier connects on 6.4 three-pointers per game (278th in college basketball) compared to its opponents' 6.
-It shoots 33.9% from deep while its opponents hit 29% from long range.
+- Xavier hits 6.4 three-pointers per game (278th in college basketball) at a 33.9% rate (164th in college basketball), compared to the 6 its opponents make while shooting 29% from beyond the arc.

-- The Musketeers rank 237th in college basketball with 92.4 points scored per 100 possessions, and 89th in college basketball defensively with 85.9 points conceded per 100 possessions.

-- Xavier forces 12 turnovers per game (196th in college basketball) while committing 12.4 (229th in college basketball play).
+- Xavier forces 12 turnovers per game (196th in college basketball) while committing 12.4 (229th in college basketball action).

+- The Eagles put up 80.8 points per game (64th in college basketball) while giving up 67.5 per outing (105th in college basketball).
+They have a +147 scoring differential and outscore opponents by 13.3 points per game.

+- Winthrop hits 7.7 three-pointers per game (163rd in college basketball), while its opponents have made 7.6 on average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.